 Why you might be extra sore days after a workout

 However, intense or lingering muscle soreness isn’t always a sign that you worked too hard, either.
-Soreness is typically triggered by activities you aren’t accustomed to, so if you tried a new class or kind of workout, don’t be surprised if your muscles ache afterward.
+Soreness is typically triggered by activities you aren’t accustomed to, so if you tried a new class or went water skiing on vacation, don’t be surprised if your muscles ache afterward.